 Fundraising events are designed to increase visibility to your RSO and encourage individuals to make financial contributions.
 They can also be a fun opportunity for RSO members to take the lead on a project.
 Consider holding a car wash, used book sale, rummage sale, bake sale, small reception, or dinner.
 They are easy to plan and most people have participated in at least one of these events in the past.
 RSO's are required to pay Colorado Sales Taxes for all fundraising items that are tangible goods.
 All foods items are not required to give sales tax.

 More fundraising ideas

 - Coffee and donut sale

 - Candy sale

+- Restaurant Nights(BWW, Cold Stone, etc)

 - Birthday cake delivery

-- Finals care package delivery

 - Garage sales

 - Amazon Smile Accounts

-Coupon book
+- Coupon book

-Sell buttons with RSO's logo
+- Sell buttons with RSO's logo